citation-style-language/csl-editor/README.md

 4. Run "python deploy.py"

-5. Point your browser to /csl to access the site
+5. Point your browser to /csl/ to access the site

-6. Point your browser to /csl/test to run unit tests
+6. Point your browser to /csl/test/ to run unit tests

+(Testing on /csl-source/ should also work, and may be simpler for development since the .js files are not concatenated.)

 # Attributions